enjeck/libre-logos/CONTRIBUTING.md

 ## Contributing

 We are primarily looking for contributions from designers and developers.
-If you can design logos or improve the website, please dp!
+If you can design logos or improve the website, please do!

 ### Adding your logo